The Acquisition Journey: What The First Month Is Like After Closing A Business

 Giving People A Voice

-Still, even though he wasn’t able to spend as much time with them as he would have liked, it was the people that made the process bearable.
+Still, even though he couldn’t spend as much time with them as he would have liked, the people made the process bearable.

-“[People] have actually been very open to change and they have lots of suggestions.
+“[People] have been very open to change, and they have many suggestions.
 So that was a pleasant surprise,” he shares.
-“None of those people were stuck in their ways”
+“None of those people were stuck in their ways.”

 In fact, it was this openness that kept Ken motivated throughout the process.
-People’s willingness to meet and talk through their ideas about the company was a huge win for the new owner and his company.
+People’s willingness to meet and discuss their ideas about the company was a huge win for the new owner and his company.

 “Now they feel like they're being heard.
-They have a voice and there's somebody that can effect change now in a way that makes sense,” he says.
+They have a voice, and somebody can effect change now in a way that makes sense,” he says.

 This was especially true given the fact that Ken had identified culture as one of the weak spots in the business.
 According to Ken, a lack of direction and strong leadership in certain departments was holding the company back.
-This culture led to a certain number of people talking about other employees behind their back.
-Ken quickly learned that he needed to be a neutral party in any potential disputes.
+This culture led to many people talking about other employees behind their backs.
+Ken quickly learned he needed to be a neutral party in potential disputes.

 “I learned very quickly not to form opinions about someone until I actually talked to that person,” he says.

-There were certain people within the organization who at first didn’t seem like team players.
+There were certain people within the organization who, at first, didn’t seem like team players.
 They came across as standoffish or rude.
-But according to Ken, this was the result of them not being listened to, which led them to act out.
+But according to Ken, this resulted from them not being listened to, which led them to act out.

 “So, I think when you give people a forum to actually [be heard] and they believe that you've got their best interests at heart, I think it goes a long way,” he says.